maayaikeda/Youtube_trend_analysis/README.md

 This suggests that the videos entertainment category trend longer than the videos in the News and Politics category.
 Indeed, videos in the entertainment category trended longer (average 4.2 days) than videos in the News and Politics category (4.6 days) (t-test, p = 0.0058).
+The longest time period a video was trending was 11 days for this data set.

 ![trailerinterest](/images/trailerinterest.png)